-RUGER® REDHAWK® revolvers returned to the factory for repair should be sent to: Ruger, Customer Service Department, 411 Sunapee St., Newport, New Hampshire 03773.
 NOTE: You must obtain a Repair Authorization Number before returning your firearm.
-An authorization number can be obtained by contacting Customer Service online at www.ruger.com or calling the Customer Service Dept. at 336-949-5200.
-Guns should be sent prepaid.
+An authorization number can be obtained by contacting Customer Service online at Ruger.com or calling the Customer Service Department at 336-949-5200.
+Firearms should be sent prepaid.
 We will not accept collect shipments.
+Any RUGER® GP100® revolver returned to the factory for repair should be sent to: Sturm, Ruger & Company, Inc., Customer Service Department, 411 Sunapee Street, Newport, NH 03773.

 The Federal Gun Control Act, as well as the laws of most states and localities, do not prohibit an individual (who is not otherwise barred from purchasing or possessing a firearm) from shipping a firearm directly to the manufacturer for repair.
-However, before you ship your revolver to us, be certain that your state or locality does not have a law or regulation which will prohibit you from receiving the revolver from us after it has been repaired.
-If such receiving is prohibited, then please have a federally licensed firearms dealer ship the gun to us.
-If your revolver is sent to us by a dealer, it will be returned to that dealer after being repaired.
+However, before you ship your firearm to us, be certain that your state or locality does not have a law or regulation which will prohibit you from receiving the firearm from us after repair.
+If such receipt is prohibited, please have a federally licensed firearms dealer ship the firearm to us.
+If your firearm is sent to us by a dealer, it will be returned to that dealer after being repaired.
 If a handgun (pistol or revolver) is shipped by an individual who does not hold a Federal Firearms License, it must be shipped for overnight delivery via U.P.S., Federal Express or other, similar private overnight service.
 NOTE: Handguns may not be shipped via U.S. Mail.
 Persons who do not hold a Federal Firearms License are prohibited by Federal law from shipping a handgun by Mail.
-Handguns mailed in violation of the law are impounded by the Post Office.
-DO NOT SEND GUN BOXES OR LITERATURE THAT YOU CONSIDER TO BE COLLECTOR'S ITEMS - THESE ARE INVARIABLY DAMAGED OR DESTROYED IN SHIPMENT.
-Please do not include holster, grip panels, or other accessories with a firearm being shipped to the factory for service.
+Handguns mailed in violation of the law may be impounded or confiscated by the Post Office and the non-FFL may be subject to prosecution.
 Rifles and shotguns may be shipped via U.S. Mail.
-Always insure your shipment.